snz20/NERINE/README.md

 This code is associated with the following manuscript.
 If you use any part of the source code, please cite us:
 Sumaiya Nazeen _et. al._ **NERINE reveals rare variant associations in gene networks across multiple phenotypes and implicates an _SNCA-PRL-LRRK2_ subnetwork in Parkinson’s disease** (submitted to _Nature Genetics_)

-An abstract on this work was presented at ESHG 2024 and medRxiv pre-print can be found at:
+An abstract on this work was presented at ESHG 2024.

 ## Requirments
 Python >= 3.12.4